georgenicolaou/nfi/README.md

 what would later be called the Nyuki Forensics Investigator.

 ## Dependencies
-Before running Nyuki Forensics Investigator there are  several python modules we need to make we sure we have in our system, namely:
+Before running Nyuki Forensics Investigator there are several python modules we need to make sure we have in our system, namely:
 * cherrypy: [http://www.cherrypy.org/]
 * mako templates: [http://www.makotemplates.org/]
 * python-magic: [https://github.com/ahupp/python-magic]